MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-feedback-policies-in-teams.md

 # Manage feedback policies in Microsoft Teams

 Users can send comments and suggestions about Teams to Microsoft by going to **Help** > **Give feedback** in the Teams clients.
-We value feedback from customers and use it to improve Teams.
+We're continually improving the Teams experience and we use this feedback to make Teams better.

 The information that's sent through **Give feedback** is considered as "Support Data" under your Office 365 agreement, including information that would otherwise be considered "Customer Data" or "Personal Data".